DazFather/Wednesday/README.md

 ```
 > `child.wed.html`

+#### Dynamic templates
+Sometimes web pages need to add components dynamically, such as when a user click on a button or after an HTTP call.
+Wednesday gots you cover, simply add the attribute "_type="dynamic"_" to the html tag
+> By default Wednesday will interpret an empty or missing "_type_" attribute as "_static_"
+> This is a precise strategy to improve client speed and reduce state management to only when necessary

+In this way the html code will be wrapped again on a [template tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) having as the only attribute an "_id_" with the component name as the value such as `<template id="pippo">...</template>`.
+This template can be insert anywhere just by using `{{ importDynamic "component-name" }}`
+> In praticular this template call accepts a variadic number of template names.
+> It's possible to pass only the needed template_s_ or nothing to import them all

+At this point by manipulating the DOM in the standard way is possible to insert the template content anywhere
+> There is also an utility function [useTemplate](#useTemplate) that might cover many cases and help reduce the boilerplate

+A dynamic template can include static templates, share datas and snippets with others and do all other action allowed by the template engine

 ### `<script>`
 Here you can add JavaScript logic that will run once the page is fully loaded (`defer`).
-This script is shared across all components, giving you access to helpful utilities that WED provides to enhance component reactivity.
+This script is shared across all components, giving access to helpful utilities that WED provides to enhance component reactivity.
+The import order of the components is currently alphabetical based on the file name but it might change in the future.
+If a component script require some definitions form another one it's possible to use the _require_ attribute giving as value a space-spareted components name (without the file extension)

 #### useDisplay
 When you want to update text on the screen: